 Learners can watch didactic lectures before the workshop in a flipped classroom model or during the workshop.

 The small group activity is based on a didactic video lecture, Decision Counseling for Positive Pregnancy Test Results, that provides a knowledge base, terminology, and techniques, along with group activities and case studies.
 The Framework, which is comprised of four counseling videos, is intended to provide learners with a counseling framework and facilitate patient-centered counseling.

 At the end of the workshop, learners will:

-- Identify strategies for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.
+- Apply conversational techniques for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.

 Individual Activity: Decision Counseling for Positive Pregnancy Test Results